surhudm/Subaru-HSC-Survey-Collaboration/docs/index.md

 <a name="f2">2</a>:  In case of a formal complaint, Appendix B (b) of the [IAU Code of Conduct](https://www.iau.org/static/archives/announcements/pdf/ann16007a.pdf) may be used as guidance (wherever relevant) for the investigation procedure to be followed.
 The investigation committee will ideally be set up within a month of the complaint being received, and the investigation be ideally completed within a six month period.
 In case of complex cases, these timelines could potentially be extended by the Executive Board.
 [Go back](#a2)

-<a name="f3">3</a>:  Be default, the chair of the Local Organizing Committee along with a LOC member will act as contact persons for in-person meetings.
+<a name="f3">3</a>:  By default, the chair of the Local Organizing Committee along with a LOC member will act as contact persons for in-person meetings.
 For the working group meetings/teleconference calls, the working group co-chairs will act as the contact persons.
 [Go back](#a3)

 <a name="f4">4</a>: For teleconference calls related to working group meetings, the (co-)chairs of the working group will assume this responsibility by default.
 [Go back](#a4)